gearglow/ReptiliaWithATwist/The List.md

 They _did_ manage to get back to Hogwarts and into bed before dawn, as it turned out.
 Granted, it was a near thing, but Elysia still managed most of a full night's sleep.
 After the late night, she felt justified in skipping most of her training for the day, but she still met Hermione and Luna (and now Ginny and Nell) for a quick run before breakfast and some calisthenics on the grounds right after.

 As it was later than they were usually out, other students were around enjoying the comparatively warm (though cloudy) weather.
-They saw Millie, Lisa, and Laura having a picnic by the lake, and Izzy doing pull-ups on a convenient tree.
+They saw Millie, Lisa, and Megan having a picnic by the lake, and Izzy doing pull-ups on a convenient tree.

 ("Merlin and Morgana, that girl's buff!"
 Nell commented as they drew close enough to see her muscles straining her workout gear.)